 Prior to any cleaning of the masonry, all corroding steel and ironwork, bolt stubs, and redundant electrical conduits, junction boxes and brackets should be removed from the Masonry and the holes made good to match surrounding material.
 Embedded bolts and fragments of bars or rails should be drilled out using a diamond-tipped coring bit of slightly larger diameter.
 The resulting hole should be plugged with a limestone core in limestone and with a Jahn Terra-Cotta Restoration Mortar in the terra-cotta.
 The latter shall be carefully matched to the original color and texture of the terra-cotta.
-Spalls in the terra-cotta and areas of failing cementious repairs in the terra-cotta Restoration Mortar.
+Spalls in the terra-cotta and areas of failing cementious repairs in the terra-cotta should be carefully cut out as necessary and should also be repaired with matching Jahn Terra-Cotta Restoration Mortar.